Rovinj Old Town with colourful houses on the Adriatic

 Cuvi Beach

-A family-friendly beach with facilities and easy access, located south of the town center.
+A family-friendly beach with facilities and easy access, just south of the town centre.

 Rovinj Archipelago